 With three campuses spread over three continents, The SAIS Observers prides itself on its international team.
-The team wants to bring current, interesting, and stimulating articles to its readers, not only in the countries that have SAIS campuses, but from around the world.
+The team wants to bring current, interesting and stimulating articles to its readers, not only in the countries that have SAIS campuses, but around the world.

 Danielle is a second-year MA student focusing on European and Eurasian Studies.
 She earned her Bachelor’s degree in Government and International Politics from George Mason University where she completed a semester abroad at the University of Leicester in the U.K. and spent her final semester interning with the Department of State at the Bureau of International Information Programs (IIP).
-She graduated cum laude and a semester early from her program in 2014 and shortly after accepted a role working for the Department of State at the Foreign Service Institute.
+She graduated a semester early from her program in 2014 and shortly after accepted a role working for the Department of State at the Foreign Service Institute.
 She moved to the Bureau of Consular Affairs in early 2017 before leaving for her first year of SAIS in Bologna, Italy.
-At SAIS Europe she acted as the Managing Editor and contributing author to the 2017-2018 SAIS Europe Journal of Global Affairs and published two articles about the #MeToo movement.
-She spent the summer of 2018 as an intern at Europe Analytica, a Public Affairs consultancy, in Brussels.
-Danielle grew up in Virginia and her hobbies include reading, traveling, writing, and photography.
-She is also an avid fan of memes and bad Dad jokes.
-Everyone at SAIS calls her Dani.
+Danielle grew up in Virginia and her hobbies include watching House Hunters and laughing at memes and bad Dad jokes.

 Srijoni is a second-year MA student concentrating in International Political Economy.
 She earned her undergraduate degree in economics from UCLA, where she was a copy editor for UCLA’s campus newspaper The Daily Bruin.
 At SAIS, she was a copy editor for The SAIS Observer from 2017-2018 and an Assistant Editor for The SAIS Review of International Affairs.
 She’s interned at the National Defense University where she’s worked on maritime security in East Asia and at the Hudson Institute where she’s written articles on India-Pakistan relations and researched security dynamics between South Asia and China.
 She was born in New Delhi, India but spent most of her childhood in Singapore and considers both countries home.
 Her hobbies include correcting spelling mistakes and reading online menus.